sourcemeta/registry/docs/api.md

 *This endpoint fetches the JSON Schema located at the `{path}` parameter.*

 ```
-GET /{path}.json[?bundle=1]
+GET /{path}[.json][?bundle=1]
 ```

+The `.json` extension is optional unless the HTML UI is enabled and the `Accept` header is set to prefer an HTML response.
 If the `bundle` query parameter is set, the schema references are embedded using the standard [JSON Schema Bundling](https://json-schema.org/blog/posts/bundling-json-schema-compound-documents) process.

 === "200"